 Winning the elections again in 1999 with almost a two-thirds majority, Mandela was succeeded by Thabo Mbeki who served 2 terms but resigned before the end of his 2nd term due to conflicts within the ANC and the rise of Jacob Zuma.

-The ANC’s key objective is the creation of a united, non-racial, non-sexist and democratic society.
+The ANC’s objective is to create a united, non-racial, non-sexist and democratic society.
 While the ANC has been instrumental in transforming South Africa post-apartheid, in recent years, the ANC’s support has wavered due to waves of controversy and corruption and the rise of opposition parties such as the DA and EFF.

 Leader: John Steenhuisen